Toyota 2000GT Stories

 In early February, “Operation TNT007” began across the Pacific Ocean.

-As the first step in the full-scale introduction of the Toyota 2000GT in America, a 2000GT arrived on the West Coast and was registered with the California license plate number “TNT007.”
-TNT is an abbreviation for Trinitrotoluene, a high-performance explosive.
-Needless to say, 007 is the code name for the famous British spy James Bond.
-This was actually the first 2000GT registered in the United States.
+This was the first step in the full-scale introduction of the Toyota 2000GT to the United States, carried out as a special reporting mission by a well-known American automotive magazine.
+TNT is, of course, an abbreviation for trinitrotoluene, a high-performance explosive.
+And 007, needless to say, is the code name for the world-famous British secret agent, James Bond.
+In fact, TNT007 was the California license plate issued to the very first Toyota 2000GT registered in the United States.

 Toyota 2000GT (1967)